adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-All array properties must be populated with members with the same definition as the similarly named property from Agent Objects.
+All array properties MUST be populated with members with the same definition as the similarly named property from Agent Objects.

 ###### Single Agent or Profile (PUT | POST | GET | DELETE)